Huckiel7/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-Write a function that adds two numbers, advanced task 11
+Write a function that prints a buffer, advanced task 12